Hey, Sexy Dino, Show Me Your Feathers

-Some of the most fascinating animal behavior is really all about romance.
-That's especially true with birds.
-They croon or dance or display a brilliant fan of feathers to seduce a reluctant mate.
-The peacock is a good example.
-This sort of mating game display apparently has a very long pedigree, going back to the dinosaurs, as NPR's Christopher Joyce reports.
+Some of the weirdest animal behavior is about romance.
+That's especially true with birds — they croon or dance or display brilliant feathers to seduce the reluctant.

 This sort of sexual display apparently has a long pedigree: There's now new evidence that some dinosaurs may have used the same come-on.

 The source is a kind of dinosaur that was built like a 400-pound ostrich.
 It lived about 75 million years ago and is called ornithomimus, meaning "bird mimic."

 Scientists in Canada found the fossilized bones of one in 1995 that looked different from what they'd seen before.
 It had mysterious markings on the forearms.
 Two more were found recently with even more pronounced markings.
 When paleontologist Darla Zelenitsky took a close look at them, she was surprised.
 "We were finding these winglike structures in these relatively primitive dinosaurs," she says.
 The markings were the remains of primitive feathers.

 Now, by no means did this ostrich-on-steroids fly.
 But Zelenitsky says the feathers would have formed a sort of winglike appendage on the animal's forearms.